vIceBerg/firebase-profiler-tree/README.md

 The output without the --raw parameter shows a nice summary of the data in a table view.
 But it collapse some data, so according to your data depth, it can be useless.

-With the --co-collapse parameter, all the data is flattened.
+With the --no-collapse parameter, all the data is flattened.
 It's then hard to focus on where a high load can be.

 With the --raw parameter, the data is difficult to analyze.

 So I made this program that takes the raw output and shows it as a treeview.

 For now, it's very basic.
-For it can be usefull.